 Different kinds of web maps…

 Reference maps are useful to show the lay of the land, such as the geographic context surrounding your research location or area of interest.
-Reference maps can be as simple as a drop pin location, or more complex with data layers, labeling, and insets.
+Reference maps can be as simple as a drop-pin location, or more complex with multiple data layers, labeling, and insets.
 Thematic maps, on the other hand, use visualization techniques such as color, size, shape, and density to convey further information about a dataset.
 Writes Statistics Canada: “A thematic map shows the spatial distribution of one or more specific data themes for standard geographic areas.”
-For example, a map showing the population of each neighborhood by a color gradient would be a thematic map, as it visualizes the spatial distribution of population within the geographic area of a neighborhood.
+For example, a map showing the population of each neighborhood by a color gradient would be a thematic map, as it visualizes the spatial distribution of population within the geographic area of neighborhoods.

 Reference Web Maps